 Today was split between the hectic Hanoi and the beautiful Halong Bay islands.
-And early morning start still meant a lot of motorcycles everywhere and a need to play human Frogger trying to cross the road.
-Lanes seem to mean little here, cars on in the left lane can be going in either direction, and lights and crossings seem to mean even less.
-To be fair I didn’t witness even one hit despite expecting them every few seconds.
+An early morning start meant evading a lot of motorcycles coming from every direction and a need to play human Frogger when trying to cross the road.
+Lanes seem to mean little here, cars in the left lane can be going in either direction, and lights and crossings seem to mean even less.
+To be fair I didn’t witness everyone getting hit despite expecting these every few seconds.

 Before leaving Hanoi for our four hour bus ride to Halong Bay we paid our respects to Uncle Ho, the former Communist Leader of North Vietnam at the Ho Chi Minh Mausoleum.
-The Mausoleum was built by the Soviets after Vietnamese was reunited between North and South with the defeat of the USA.
-There are pictures of Ho Chi Minh everywhere and they even renamed Saigon in the south to HO Ch Minh City in his honour for defeating the capitalist west.
+The Mausoleum was built by the Soviets after the Vietnamese was reunited between North and South with the defeat of the USA.
+There are pictures of Ho Chi Minh everywhere and they even renamed Saigon in the south to Ho Ch Minh City in his honour for defeating the capitalist west.

 We then headed off to Halong Bay.
-During our 4 hour bus drive we stopped at a factory which sells high end arts and crafts either made by victims of Agent Orange or in support of these victims.
-Some really classy stuff and I couldn’t help myself and once again had another souvenir.
+During our 4 hour bus drive we stopped at a factory which sells high end arts and crafts made by victims of Agent Orange in support of these victims.
+Some really classy stuff and I couldn’t help myself and once again bought another souvenir.
 Our trip to Halong Bay was delayed by a broken down car in the road (or abandoned) which locked traffic back for quite a while, frustrating but to be expected at some point.